We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Blue light-blocking glasses: ROKA’s prescription and non-prescription glasses can block blue light emitted from the sun and some electronic devices.
-However, the American Academy of Ophthalmology does not recommend using blue light-blocking lenses due to the lack of evidence for their effectiveness.
+- Blue light-blocking glasses: ROKA’s prescription and nonprescription glasses can block blue light emitted from the sun and some electronic devices.
+However, the American Academy of Ophthalmology does not recommend using blue-light-blocking lenses due to the lack of evidence for their effectiveness.

 The company does not currently work with insurance companies for direct billing.
 However, it provides an itemized receipt that a person can use to submit a claim for reimbursement from their insurance provider.

-When purchasing from ROKA, a person should have a current and valid prescription ready so that they can enter the information when asked.
+When purchasing from ROKA, a person should have a current and valid prescription ready so that they can enter the information on request.

 Those who need a new prescription or who want to try Visibly can use the service to update their prescription.
 There is a small fee for this service.

-When purchasing ROKA glasses, a person who needs a prescription selects whether they would like progressive or single lenses.
-They can then select from different lens materials ranging from standard to ultra-thin and lightweight.
+When purchasing ROKA glasses, a person needing a prescription selects whether they want progressive or single lenses.
+They can select from different lens materials, ranging from standard to ultra-thin and lightweight.
 They can also select options for blue light protection or transition lenses.

 Warranties and returns policies